Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

  Despite the embarrassing situation, he decided to use a dummy ORCID (0000-0002-1825-0097) instead of creating one.
 Double shame!

- To solve the problem, go back to your Pull Request page and select the tab "Files changed".
-Click the three dots in the top right corner of the editor and select “Edit this file”.
+ To solve the problem, return to your Pull Request page and select the "Files changed" tab.
+Click the three dots in the top right corner of the editor and select "Edit this file".
 Make the changes and commit.
-Click on "Refresh", highlighted on the top, to see the changes integrated in the Pull Request.
-Go back to the "Conversation" tab and see if the automatic test is now passing.
+Click on "Refresh", highlighted at the top, to see the changes integrated in the Pull Request.
+Return to the "Conversation" tab and see if the automatic test is passing.
 Repeat this process until it does.

- If you have any doubts in this stage or the problem is not clear from the printout of nassa-hs, write to one of the our [core team or to the community (Google Group)](https://archaeology-abm.github.io/NASSA-hub/about-us.html).
+ If you have any doubts in this stage or the problem is not clear from the printout of nassa-hs, write to one of our [core team or to the community (Google Group)](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

 ## Reviewing a module

-One or more NASSA members will then review your module submission (Pull Request) and possibly suggest changes through either comments or modifications to the files as they are in the Pull Request.
+One or more NASSA members will then review your module submission (Pull Request) and possibly suggest changes by commenting on or modifying the files as they appear in the Pull Request.

 Comments and changes can be assessed, rebutted, or accepted by the author who has submitted (created the Pull Request).
 For more information, see the [GitHub documentation]([#reviewing-a-module](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request)).

 We expect everyone in the community to be fair and polite when reviewing modules.
-Modules do not need to be perfect and we do expect many submission will be later revised or expanded by the original authors or other new contributors.
-If the is a dispute between authors and a reviewer, or an author feels that a reviewer has been unfair, please contact our [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).
+Modules do not need to be perfect, and we expect many submissions to be revised or expanded later by the original authors or other new contributors.
+If there is a dispute between authors and a reviewer, or an author feels that a reviewer has been unfair, please contact our [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

-Alternatively, if there are many hard or structural problems, authors may want cancel the Pull Request and prepare a new revised one.
+Alternatively, if there are many hard or structural problems, authors may want to cancel the Pull Request and prepare a new revised one.
 For this, click on "Close Pull Request" at the bottom of your Pull Request page.
 After the Pull Request is closed, you may perform the changes and repeat the steps for creating a new submission (Pull Request).

 ### Merging and final checks

-If a module has passed all automatic tests and reviewers found no major issues, a core member will then merge the Pull Request and your module will became part of the NASSA library.
+If a module passes all automatic tests and reviewers find no major issues, a core member will merge the Pull Request, and your module will become part of the NASSA library.

-Beyond GitHub Web interface, you and others will be able to find your module in the [NASSA Library Web App](https://archaeology-abm.github.io/NASSA-modules/) and preview it with its own dedicated page (created automatically after the merge is done).
+Beyond GitHub Web interface, you and others will be able to find your module in the [NASSA Library Web App](https://archaeology-abm.github.io/NASSA-modules/) and preview it with its dedicated page (created automatically after the merge is done).
 It is time to promote it and cite it!